geocarvalho/sv-cnv-studies/README.md

-# CNV and SV papers in NGS
+# CNV and SV tools for NGS data
 Relevant studies with Structual Variants and Copy Number Variants in NGS (Genome, Exome and Amplicon Sequencing) pipelines.
 ---